-Students may be awarded only one Global Mobility Fellowship during their graduate studies at Brown.
+Students may be awarded only one Global Mobility Research Fellowship during their graduate studies at Brown.

-Applicants are expected to submit the following information through UFunds in pdf format (See Graduate School Distinctive Opportunities, Global Mobility Research Fellowships, 2018-19 Academic year):
+Applicants are expected to submit the following information through UFunds (see Graduate School Distinctive Opportunities, Global Mobility Research Fellowships):

-- Applicant and Proposal General Information: title of the proposal; 250-word abstract describing the proposed research project; when research will occur: Fall or Spring.
+- Applicant and Proposal General Information: title of the proposal; 250-word abstract describing the proposed research project.

 - Proposal narrative that summarizes and articulates the project’s significant contribution in the graduate student’s field of study.
 The proposal should include the goals of the research project, why research for an extended period at the international location is necessary, and a work plan for completing the research activities.
 The applicant should describe the project in terms that do not require reviewers to be experts in the area of proposed research.
 The proposal should also address the plan’s financial feasibility (which may encompass other sources of support).
-Students have the option of uploading a pdf copy of their proposal narrative (not to exceed 4 pages), if they prefer.
+The proposal narrative should not exceed 4 pages.